fmalpartida/New-LiquidCrystal/README.md

 Welcome to the *LCD Library* for **Arduino** and **Chipkit**.
 It is a derivate of the original LiquidCrystal Library as sourced in the Arduino SDK.
 It has been developed to be compatible with the current LiquidCrystal library, its performance is almost 5 times faster and fully extendable if need be.

-Being faster, gives your applications more time to do more things than just controlling the LCD.
-So, its cool, you can do more stuff.

-It supports most ``Hitachi HD44780`` based LCDs, or compatible, connected to any project using: 4, 8 wire parallel interface, I2C IO port expander and Shift Regiter.
+It supports most ``Hitachi HD44780`` based LCDs, or compatible, connected to any project using: 4, 8 wire parallel interface, I2C IO port expander (native I2C and bit bang) and Shift Regiter.

 It currently supports 4 types of connections: